-Highlights of Sunday's National Football League games
+NFL-Highlights of Sunday's National Football League games

 The Bucs (3-6) never trailed despite playing without injured quarterback Jameis Winston.

-The Jets (4-6) reached Tampa Bay territory on only three of their 12 drives, were limited to 276 yards as Tampa Bay had six sacks.
+The Jets (4-6) reached Tampa Bay territory on only three of their 12 drives as the Bucs had six sacks.

 Lions 38, Browns 24